 Tracking control implementation status across dozens of systems in a spreadsheet results in controls going unmonitored and uncompleted.

-No audit-ready export
+No defensible export package

 Building your register